Caroline Darian, auteure de "J'ai cessé de t'appeler papa", engagée avec le #mendorspas contre la soumission chimique et les violences invisibles.

 Caroline Darian, a powerful voice in the fight against chemical submission

 Caroline Darian is a committed woman who fights against the scourge of chemical submission by a close relative.
-Her mother was drugged without her knowledge for years by her own father, who handed her over to strangers.
+Her mother was unknowingly drugged for years by her own father, who handed her over to strangers.
 Determined to prevent and detect this often unknown phenomenon, Caroline launched the awareness campaign #Mendorspas, supported by many public figures.
 Her poignant story and courageous fight aim to change mindsets and provide crucial support to victims.

 The #Mendorspas Campaign